Marjan Gorenc

-Marjan Gorenc (born February 27, 1964 in Ljubljana, Yugoslavia) is a retired Slovenian professional ice hockey player.
+Marjan Gorenc (born February 27, 1964) is a retired Slovenian professional ice hockey player.

 Career

 Club career

 In 1983, Gorenc made his debut with HK Olimpija Ljubljana in the Yugoslav Ice Hockey League.
 He also played three seasons with HK MK Bled in the Slovenian Hockey League, before retiring in 2000.

 International career

 Gorenc represented both Yugoslavia and Slovenia in international competitions.
 He participated in the World Championships, and the 1984 Winter Olympics.

 Coaching career

-He coached HDD Olimpija Ljubljana from 2000-2002.
+He coached HDD Olimpija Ljubljana from 2000 to 2002.